JonSteinn/GraphicsProblemGenerator/README.md

 ```

 if you want a specific number of problems of each type (in this case, 25).
 The default is set as 5.
 You can also use the bat/bash scripts which accept the count argument as well.

+## Tests
+The tests are mostly aimed at the solvers and partially the generators.
+There are scripts in the root folder to run them.